 Santa Monica based Mobcrush creates streaming tools that enable creators — there are currently over 210,000 on the platform — to reach a wider audience and connect with big brands on partnership opportunities.

 Brainjolt is a media network bringing content to over 75 million unique users a month.
 With brands like 22 Words, Happiness Heroes and Bad Parenting Moments in its portfolio, Brainjolt focuses on spreading silly, interesting and viral content to huge audiences.

 There might not be a more esteemed member on this list than tronc.
 While everyone might know the 92 Pulitzers, it's the media company's focus on creating personalized content to a global audience in real time that has the company still very much relevant today.

-Woven Digital manages male-focused content for a number of its sites, including Uproxx and BroBible, reaching more than 85 million users per month.
+Uproxx Media Group, formerly known as Woven Digital, manages male-focused content for a number of its sites, including Uproxx and BroBible, reaching more than 85 million users per month.
 Founded in 2010, the company is headquartered in LA, with additional offices in NYC and Chicago.

 DEFY Media is one of the largest owners of YouTube channels and leading media brands around, with headquarters in LA and New York.
 The digital producer and programmer creates content for 13-34 year olds, and generates 600 million video views a month.
 In September 2016, the company scored a giant $70 million round of funding.

 Fuisz Media has developed a way for users to interact with the videos they are watching, allowing the viewer to touch, hover or click on any object in the video in order to discover new content.

 It's hard to imagine, but way back in 2006 Santa Monica-based Hulu was just another digital media startup operating in a private beta.
 Things, of course, have taken off in the decade since then, and Hulu has become a brand recognized virtually everywhere for the content it delivers.